doodymartin/jjProj/README.md

 ----------------------
 Installation
 ----------------------
-Once the application is built the executable jar can be placed in a location when the user wants the application to run.
+Once the application is built, the executable jar can be placed into a location when the user wants the application to run.
 The application will always create the data processing directories from the directory where the application is run from.

 The application processing directrories include the following: